Insights Blog

 Traditional Aircraft Management Proposals

-“When an aircraft owner comes to a management company for services, the manager provides a proposal that details the scope of work as well as the payment structure required to operate and maintain the aircraft,” Murphy says.
+“When an aircraft owner comes to a management company for services, the manager provides a proposal that details the scope of work as well as the payment structure required to operate and maintain the aircraft,” Scheff says.
 “The first payment traditionally comes in the form of a two- to three-month deposit, which can easily total several hundred thousand dollars to an amount in excess of a million dollars.”

 That’s a hefty deposit, but it’s necessary.
 Aircraft management companies pay bills on behalf of aircraft owners; the deposit is used to cover those bills until the owner reimburses the company.

 Understandably, many owners are wary of giving that much money up front.
-After all, as Murphy highlights: “Aircraft management companies are not banks, and there are no client protections in the event of one encountering financial difficulties or going out of business.”
+After all, as Scheff highlights: “Aircraft management companies are not banks, and there are no client protections in the event of one encountering financial difficulties or going out of business.”

-That is an extreme concern, of course, but other dangers persist..
+That is an extreme concern, of course, but other dangers persist.
 Strapped for cash flow, some management companies might use aircraft deposits to fund overhead costs like payroll.

 Not only is that irresponsible, it is also not acting with a fiduciary duty.